-Navigation Tip – If you do not have a Mexican sim or cell service in Mexico you can still use google maps without data.
-Before you leave your hotel make sure to load the directions while on WiFi.
+Navigation Tip – If you do not have a Mexican sim or cell service in Mexico, you can still use google maps without data.
+Before you leave your hotel, load the directions while on WiFi.
 GPS will still work and help guide you even when you leave WiFi – just try not to get too far off track because it won’t re-route you.

 By Tour: There are a few tours that visit Cenote Suytun as part of a trip to see Chichen Itza, or you can arrange a private tour to keep the group size small and more enjoyable.